-The current prescribed rate can be located in Information Circular No 96: Payroll Tax Rates
+The current prescribed rate can be located on the Rates and Thresholds page.

 Where a motor vehicle allowance is paid as a set allowance (rather than on a cents per kilometre basis), the taxable amount is the amount by which the set allowance exceeds the amount calculated by multiplying the actual kilometres travelled by the prescribed rate.